ProSiebenSat.1 sells stake in digital business to General Atlantic

-FRANKFURT (Reuters) - ProSiebenSat.1 Media SE (PSMGn.DE) agreed to sell a 25.1 percent stake in its digital business to private equity firm General Atlantic in a deal giving unit NuCom an enterprise value of 1.8 billion euros ($2.21 billion), ProSieben said on Thursday.
+FRANKFURT, Feb 22 (Reuters) - ProSiebenSat.1 Media SE agreed to sell a 25.1 percent stake in its digital business to private equity firm General Atlantic in a deal giving unit NuCom an enterprise value of 1.8 billion euros ($2.21 billion), ProSieben said on Thursday.

 The sale of the stake in the business, flagged by Reuters earlier this week, is part of ProSieben’s broader strategy of generating more revenues outside traditional TV advertising.